 The guidelines apply only to areas that can be seen from the public realm.
 Nothing in these Guidelines shall prevent the building of additions, or alterations to the rear of properties, or new buildings that are permitted under the zoning bylaw.
-However, construction at the rear of contributing properties shall generally be compatible with and subordinate to the contributing property and should generally not appear to be higher than the ridge of the main roofline of the property, or the top of a flat roof or roof parapet as seen from the curb on the opposite side of the street, or a distance of 20m, whichever is less.
+However, construction at the rear of contributing properties shall generally be compatible with and subordinate to the contributing property and incorporate design elements to minimize views of new buildings or additions at the rear of contributing properties from the public realm on the south side of Lock Street and the east side of the Lakeport Road municipal right of way (OLT Case No. 22-003062).
 See 10.5.6 Industrial Buildings for height policy and guideline for the Maple Leaf Rubber Building.
 The following items may be undertaken without a heritage permit: